 Kansas Open Records Act (KORA)

-It is Geary County Sheriff’s Department policy to refer: (CHRI) Criminal History Record Information check requests, except those that are otherwise authorized by state and federal law to the KBI (Kansas Bureau of Investigation).
+It is Geary County Sheriff’s Office policy to refer: (CHRI) Criminal History Record Information check requests, except those that are otherwise authorized by state and federal law to the KBI (Kansas Bureau of Investigation).

 Those that are otherwise authorized by state and federal law may submit requests by fax on agency letterhead.
 Contractors must include waiver of release and $10 by mail.